finnito/Science/content/12phy/as91171/3-scalars-vs-vectors.md

 This works because of algebra:

+$$
 \begin{aligned}
     & a - b = a + (-b) \newline
     & 1 - 4 = 1 + (-4) = -3
 \end{aligned}
+$$

-> Vector subtraction is simply vector addition, where the subtracted vectors have their directions flipped.
+> Vector subtraction is simply vector addition, where the subtracted vectors have their directions inverted.

 ---